yyepezx96/MidtermYarlina/README.md

 This application incorporates several design patterns to improve code structure and scalability:

-# Facade Pattern:
-Provides a simplified interface to complex Pandas operations for history management.
+- Facade Pattern:Provides a simplified interface to complex Pandas operations for history management.
-# Command Pattern:
-Structures commands in the REPL interface for clean and maintainable code.
+- Command Pattern:Structures commands in the REPL interface for clean and maintainable code.
-# Factory Method, Singleton, and Strategy Patterns:
-Used to further enhance flexibility and scalability in the code.
+- Factory Method, Singleton, and Strategy Patterns:Used to further enhance flexibility and scalability in the code.